aws-samples/sagemaker-mlops-reusable-framework/README.md

 ----
 ### Benefits
 With this framework, users can set up the ML pipeline once and reuse it for different purposes.
+Each step of the workflow can be enabled or disabled.
+Parameters are stored in Amazon DynamoDB.
 This pipeline enables customers rapid delivery and configurable workflow.
 The automated pipeline accelerates ML model production.
 It reduces the typical lifecycle significantly.

 ---
 ### Overview of solution